joeneuman/familydirectory/CSV_IMPORT_GUIDE.md

   - ✅ Correct: "1975-05-12"
   - ❌ Wrong: "5/12/1975" or "May 12, 1975"

+- **Households**:
-- **Household names are consistent**:
+  - People are imported without households
-  - All members of the same household must have the same `household_name`
-  - Example: "Smith Household" for all Smith family members
+  - The existing system automatically treats people without households as heads of their own household
+  - After import, you can manually assign people to households through the UI

 - **Generations are set**:
   - G1 = Root generation (your mother)